noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/17 Chaos and Cantrips/Chaos and Cantrips.md

 ---

 Go shopping
-Get tissues and string
-Hollow - used to have silver but got emptied out.
-Used to be called Pazoo (?)
+Get tissues and string from a shop - shopekeep called Randy - guy who lives w/ his parents in his 30s Hollow - used to have silver but got emptied out.
+Used to be called Pazu (?)
 Some guys round there that don't want us hanging around and keep telling us off.

 He brings us some homemade skateboards.
 We invite him along to Hollow to help 'teach us' (be bait).